taubman33/react-router/README.md

 Now we can navigate back and forth between `/results` and `/search` seamlessly.

-## You do: Import and Configure the Redirect Component
+## You do: Import and Configure the Redirect Component (20 min)
 Using the instructions above as a guide, import `Redirect` from `react-router-dom` and set-up your own app to redirect to `Results` when a user submits a search.

+## You do: Add Pronunciation to the Results Component (20 min)
+Translating text into other languages is cool, but not that cool.
+Let's add some functionality to the Results component.
+Read the link below on IBM Watson's Text to Speech API and, using Axios to handle requests, update the Results component to:

+- Display the phonetic pronunciation of the translated phrase
+- Create an HTML5 audio element that plays a voice speaking the translation aloud

+> Hint: Give the component `state` and send off requests when the `componentDidMount()`

+## Closing (5 min)